-(A) When a pending family law proceeding and a pending dependency, guardianship or private severance proceeding involve the same parties, any party may move to consolidate the proceedings by written or oral motion.
+(A) When a pending family law proceeding and a pending dependency, guardianship or private severance proceeding involve the same parties, the parties must comply with Rule 5.1(a), ARFLP.
+Any party may move to consolidate the proceedings by written or oral motion.
 The Family Court judge may consult with the Juvenile Court judge concerning consolidation, or the Juvenile Court judge may consolidate the proceedings on its own motion.
 Written motions for consolidation must be filed in the juvenile case and copied to the family law case.
 The assigned juvenile division will rule on any such motion to consolidate.
 A copy of the ruling must be filed in the juvenile case and copied to the family law case file.

-Legal decision-making, parenting time and child support issues, other than in Title IV-D cases, may be litigated in the juvenile division once the matters are consolidated in the Juvenile Court.

 (B) Upon an adjudication of dependency, the Juvenile Court will consolidate any family law matter concerning the same parties with the juvenile matter to prevent conflicting orders in the family and juvenile cases and to allow the Juvenile Court, if appropriate, to determine legal decision-making and parenting-time issues necessary to protect a child.
-Title IV-D child support matters, however, are excluded from the provisions of this rule and will be addressed only by the assigned Title IV-D judicial officer.
 Any such orders must be made before the dismissal of the dependency matter and before unconsolidating the juvenile matter from the family law case.

-(C) During any dependency/guardianship proceeding in the juvenile division and following the consolidation of the family law matter, the assigned juvenile division may suspend, modify or terminate a child support order for current support if the parent entitled to receive the child support is no longer entitled to child support as a result of a change in the legal and/or physical custody of the child.
-The assigned juvenile division will direct that the income withholding order be quashed or modified.
-The juvenile judge may also affirm previous orders for past due support or child support arrears or make other appropriate orders.
-Title IV-D child support matters, however, are excluded and will be addressed only by the assigned Title IV-D judicial officer.

 (D) The assigned juvenile division may unconsolidate the family law matter or certain proceedings thereof temporarily and return it to the assigned family law division to allow that division to conduct proceedings during a dependency or guardianship matter.

 (3.7) Pretrial Statement:

 (A) Preparation, Signing, and Filing of Pretrial Statements.
-In every family law case set for trial or Final Pretrial Conference, including any bifurcated portion of such trial, a pretrial statement must be filed.
+In every family law case set for trial or scheduling conference, including any bifurcated portion of such trial, a pretrial statement must be filed.
 Counsel who will try the case and who are authorized to make binding stipulations on behalf of the parties, or the parties themselves, if self-represented, must confer and prepare the pretrial statement, signed by each party or counsel.
-Pretrial statements required by Rule 76(C), ARFLP, must be filed no later than 30 days prior to the date set for trial or the Final Pretrial Conference, or on the date ordered in the family law trial notice.
+Pretrial statements required by Rule 76.1(f), ARFLP, must be filed no later than 20 days before the date set for trial or Scheduling Conference, or on the date ordered in the family law trial notice.
 The original must be filed with the Clerk of the Court and a copy must be provided to the Case Management Services department and the assigned trial division.
-Failure to comply with Pima County Local Rule 3.7(A) may result in the imposition of interim relief and/or sanctions as set forth in Pima County Local Rules 3.5(F) and 3.7, or any other sanctions provided by Rule 76, ARFLP.
+Failure to comply with Pima County Local Rule 3.7(A) may result in the imposition of interim relief and/or sanctions as set forth in Pima County Local Rules 3.5(F) and 3.7, or any other sanctions provided by Rule 76.2, ARFLP.